119 Akeley Hall, Lock Haven University

 In April of 2016 the College was named after our benefactor Stephen Poorman.
 His gift of over $7 million was the largest in the history of Pennsylvania’s State System of Higher Education at that time.
 Mr. Poorman’s generosity has enabled us to create a student investment fund; bring global leaders in business and entertainment to campus; and to develop new infrastructure for student success.

-The Stephen Poorman College of Business, Information Systems, and Human Services supports students in life-long learning by committing to student-centered outcomes based on life-long learning, focused on current and emerging societal needs in sustainable economic development, business and technological innovation, social and environmental justice, and holistic wellbeing, evidenced in our policies, procedures, curricula, research, and outreach activities.
+The Stephen Poorman College of Business, Information Systems, and Human Services is committed to student-centered, life-long learning, focused on current and emerging societal needs in sustainable economic development, business and technological innovation, social and environmental justice, and holistic wellbeing, evidenced in our policies, procedures, curricula, research, and outreach activities.